mickknutson/spring_security_course/chapter04/README.md

 ## Section Details
-In the previous chapter, we saw how we can extend Spring Security to utilize our CalendarDao interface and our existing domain model to authenticate users.
-In this chapter, we will see how we can use Spring Security's built-in JDBC support.
-To keep things simple, this chapter's sample code is based on our Spring Security setup from Chapter 2,
+In the previous section, we saw how we can extend Spring Security to utilize our AppUserDao interface and our existing domain model to authenticate users.
+In this section, we will see how we can use Spring Security's built-in JDBC support.

-Getting Started with Spring Security.
-In this chapter, we will cover the following topics:
+In this section, we will cover the following topics:

 * Using Spring Security's built-in JDBC-based authentication support
 * Utilizing Spring Security's group-based authorization to make administering users easier
 * Learning how to use Spring Security's UserDetailsManager interface
-* Configuring Spring Security to utilize the existing CalendarUser schema to authenticate users
+* Configuring Spring Security to utilize the existing AppUser schema to authenticate users
 * Learning how we can secure passwords using Spring Security's new cryptography module
 * Using Spring Security's default JDBC authentication